 Petitions will initially be listed for a non-attendance pre-trial review (PTR) on the first available date after 28 days from presentation.
 The petition is served on the company, but at this stage the petition remains private.
 The company has an opportunity to oppose the petition and must file evidence 14 days ahead of the PTR.
 At the PTR, if the court is satisfied the test is met and the company does not oppose the petition, the petition will be listed in the normal winding up list.
 If the petition is contested and/or it is unclear whether the test will be met, a preliminary hearing will be listed with appropriate directions.

 In many instances, insolvency is not a result of the pandemic, and many historic debts would clearly not have been paid even if the financial effects of coronavirus had not been felt.
-In these cases creditors will not want to wait for this protection to expire at the end of September 2020 or run the risk the government elects to extend the protection for a few more months.
+In these cases creditors will not want to wait for this protection to expire at the end of December 2020 or run the risk the government elects to extend the protection yet again.

 We have experience of presenting petitions since CIGA came into force and have succeeded in satisfying the court on the coronavirus test and thus allowing the petition to proceed.